developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/templatebuilder/index.md

 ### 3. Configure Settings

+Configure the following settings:
-Provide (or confirm) the following required settings for each Field:
+1. **Field Settings -** Provide (or confirm) the following required settings for each Field:
     * A name for the field, if desired
     * Field Information (identify form, mandatory, read value from Field)
     * Field Type (barcode, picture)
         * Field Settings - specific processing-mode settings (decoder type, decoder data options, image adjustments, etc.)

-Available options are described in the following subsections and differ depending on the Document Type: **Image Capture** or **MultiBarcode**.
+Available options are described in the following subsections and differ depending on the Document Type: [Image Capture](#imagecapturefieldsettings) or [MultiBarcode](#multibarcodefieldsettings).
+2. **Template Settings -** Select the appropriate [Template Settings](#templatesettings) based on the document type: Image Capture or MultiBarcode.
+Any data related settings apply to all data from the Template.

-After configuring the settings, select **File > Save Template** to save the changes. **Save work often!** Unsaved changes could be lost if the screen is dismissed or a session timeout is reached.
+3. After configuring the settings, select **File > Save Template** to save the changes. **Save work often!** Unsaved changes could be lost if the screen is dismissed or a session timeout is reached.

 <!--
 ![img](image6c.png)